u20n/u20n.github.io/_gen/items/grav.md

 **time, and other fun nuances**

 Given that Einsteinian physics is a cooler system, time is going to be considered with this simulation.
-To help myself visualize the 4th dimension, and to succinctly explain my rationale, a $\underline{simple}$ metaphor will be used.
+To help myself visualize the 4th dimension, and to succinctly explain my rationale, a $\underline{\text{simple}}$ metaphor will be used.
 Imagine, if you will, the 4th dimension as a photo camera.
 A still frame is taken of the 3rd dimension[^still]; these images, overlaid in order, become a body's experience of the 4th dimension.
 Time, in this system, exists as the frame-rate of the camera; the closer to light speed a body is, the slower its relative time.
 In our metaphor, this would be represented as the gaps between each frame.